Search engine optimization isn’t an easy task.

 This will help you analyze whether or not the site of your competitor is worthwhile when looking for links to steal.

 If they’ve got thousands of links, it’s definitely worthwhile.
+For example, my site has more than three million links, so competitors are always looking to steal them.

 With all that setup work, it’s finally time to dig into their links.

-You now have a curated list of their top backlinks just waiting for you to steal.
+This will lead you to a curated list of their top backlinks just waiting for you to steal.

 2. Hijack their keywords